Chief Officer Group (COG)

 [back to top]

-His responsibilities include the recruitment and retention of officers and staff, employment terms and conditions, employee relations, learning and development, occupational health, health and safety, the provision of people information and employee engagement
+His responsibilities include the recruitment and retention of officers, staff and volunteers, employment terms and conditions, employee relations, learning and development (including operational training units), occupational health, health and safety, workforce planning, leadership development, employee engagement and organisational development.

 [back to top]